ijbd/assetra/docs/contributing.rst

 #.
 Modify files.
 Follow these guidelines when contributing:

-    * For every function added or modified:
+    #.
+For every function added or modified:

         a.
 Add at least one unit test.

     #.
 For every new EnergyUnit added:
-     :code:`usage.rst`

         a.
 Add an example in the :code:`examples` folder.
 Include all data needed to run a working example, but be mindful of the file sizes.